Towards theory constraints on ultralight dark matter from quantum gravity: Results: Vanishing ULDM-photon coupling in asymptotic safety and beyond

 The coupling $\thcoupling$ breaks the global shift symmetry $\phi \rightarrow \phi + a$, as well as the global $\mathbb{Z}_2$-symmetry $\phi \rightarrow -\phi$, both of which are symmetries of the kinetic term, and thus of the minimal coupling between the scalar and gravity.
 As a consequence of the discussion in \cref{sec:global_symmetries}, we therefore expect that, if $\thcoupling$ is set to zero, it is not generated by quantum-gravity fluctuations.
 Our calculation explicitly confirms this, cf.~Eq.~\eqref{eq:betaTh}, because all terms in $\beta_{\thcoupling}$ are proportional to $\thcoupling$.
 This constitutes yet another example of how near-perturbative fluctuations in Euclidean asymptotic safety respect global symmetries.

-Accordingly, the existence of a fixed point at $\thcouplingFP=0$ and $\scalarmassFP^2=0$ is guaranteed.
-Given that this is the free fixed point, one might jump to the conclusion that $\thcoupling$ is irrelevant and $\scalarmass^2$ is relevant.
+Accordingly, the existence of a fixed point at $\thcouplingFP=0$ and $\scalarmassFP^2=0$ is guaranteed.\footnote{The existence of other, genuinely non-perturbative fixed points is of course not excluded.
+There is, however, no indication for it within our calculation.
+In fact, the beta function for $\thcoupling$ features a zero at $\thcouplingFP\neq 0$ precisely when $\thcoupling$ becomes relevant at the free fixed point.
+Our study therefore can also be interpreted in a less conservative way than we do, namely as the search for a region in the $(g, \lambda)$-plane where an interacting fixed point may exist for $\thcoupling$.
+We rush to add that establishing such a fixed point requires significantly more extended truncations and is not equivalent to showing relevance of $\thcoupling$ at the Gaussian fixed point, because this is only a necessary but not a sufficient condition for a non-trivial zero of the beta function to robustly exist.} Given that this is the free fixed point, one might jump to the conclusion that $\thcoupling$ is irrelevant and $\scalarmass^2$ is relevant.
 However, the scaling exponents of the free fixed point are dressed by quantum-gravity fluctuations.
 Thus, the scaling exponents contain the canonical dimensions of the couplings, and -- potentially in competition with these -- contributions $\sim g$.
 The main aim of our work is to calculate these contributions and determine their sign.
 From a fixed-point value $\thcouplingFP=0$, a non-zero value at low scales can only be reached if $\thcoupling$ corresponds to a relevant perturbation of the fixed point.
 Thus, the corresponding critical exponent must have a positive sign to avoid the prediction that $\thcoupling=0$ at all scales.

 The critical exponents at the free matter fixed point are

 The origin of the all-orders-in $g_{\ast}$ contributions lies in equations determining the anomalous dimensions, Eqs.~\eqref{eq:etaphi} and \eqref{eq:etaA}.
 When these are solved for $\eta_A$ and $\eta_{\phi}$, a rational dependence on $g_{\ast}$ appears.